coredao-org/CoreDAO-Docs/docs/stake-and-delegate/delegators.md

 ---

 ## Overview of Delegation
 In the context of the Core blockchain, delegation is a fundamental mechanism that allows BTC miners and BTC and CORE token holders to participate actively in the network's security and governance without being validators themselves.
-This process involves the delegators entrusting their voting and operational power to validators, who then use the delegated resources (BTC hash power, BTC, and CORE) to participate in the network's consensus process and governance decisions.
+This process involves the delegators entrusting their voting and operational power to validators, who then use the delegated resources (Bitcoin hash power, BTC, and CORE) to participate in the network's consensus process and governance decisions.

-## Types of Delegation on the Core Blockchain
+## Types of Delegation on the Core

 1. **BTC/CORE Delegation to Validators:**